hamajyotan/active_record_compose/README.md

 In an AR model, you can add, for example, `autosave: true` or `accepts_nested_attributes_for` to an association to update the related models at the same time.
 There are ways to update related models at the same time.
 The operation is safe because it is transactional.
-`ApplicationRecordCompose::Model` has an internal array called models.
+`ActiveRecordCompose::Model` has an internal array called models.
 By adding an AR object to this models array By adding an AR object to the models, the object stored in the models provides an atomic update operation via #save.

 ```ruby